-Pricing and profitability issues are never far from the news-cycle for the prescription drug industry.
-As these issues have recently returned to the headlines, the Twittersphere, blogosphere or whatever sphere one attends for information, it is useful to revisit evidence about the financial performance of this important sector.
-Typically, thoughts about perceived high prices are followed in near succession by perceptions of high profits.
+Pricing and profitability in the prescription drug industry are never far from the headlines.
+The current novel coronavirus pandemic has heightened attention to the industry as hope for effective vaccines and treatments are at the center of attention.
+In this context, it is useful to review evidence about the financial performance of this important sector.
+Typically, thoughts about perceived high prices of certain drugs are followed in near succession by perceptions of high profits in the industry.
 After all, how can profits not be high if prices are?

-The answer to that question has a great deal to do with a common failure to appropriately adjust for financial risks and costs.
+Part of the answer to that question has a great deal to do with a common failure to appropriately adjust for financial risks and costs.
 By analogy, if one looked at the earnings of someone who just won a large lottery prize, one might be fooled into thinking the lottery is a good investment.
 It is not.
 For the vast majority of lottery players, the purchase of a ticket is a losing proposition.
 To judge the financial soundness of lottery ticket purchases only on the winnings of the lucky few would lead one to a seriously errant conclusion.
+In other words, this ignores that the sales and profits generated by the pharmaceutical industry are based on the investments made over a long time horizon.

-In the same way, analyses showing excess profitability among innovative biopharmaceutical companies typically rely on a view of accounting profitability that generally does not address the extraordinary costs and risks faced by the companies in this sector.
-In order to effectively compete, these companies carry much higher levels of invested capital and have relatively high cost of capital which reflects the return required by investors in a business to compensate for financial risk.
-Similarly, the accounting treatment of research and development (R&D) expenditures, and the failure to recognize intangible assets also tends to overstate the return on invested capital for innovative biopharmaceutical companies.
-In order to get a clear picture of the economic performance in this sector, these costs must be factored into the analysis.
+In the same way, analyses showing excess profitability among innovative biopharmaceutical companies typically rely on a view of accounting profitability that generally does not address the variation in costs and risks faced by companies across industrial sectors.
+In order to effectively compete, companies in certain sectors must carry higher levels of invested capital and face different costs of capital, which reflects the return required by investors in a business to compensate for financial risk.
+Similarly, the accounting treatment of research and development (R&D) expenditures, and the failure to recognize intangible assets, also tends to overstate the return on invested capital for companies whose businesses require large investments in capital, which generate substantial intangible assets, such as innovative biopharmaceutical companies.
+In order to get a clear picture of the economic performance across sectors, these costs and risks must be factored into the analysis.

 Studies that focus on accounting profits in this sector are common.
-For instance, a recent GAO report indicated that "[a]bout 67 percent of all drug companies saw an increase in their annual average profit margins from 2006 to 2015."
-The report also noted that the annual average profit margin for the largest 25 drug companies fluctuated between 15 and 20 percent whereas it fluctuated between 4 and 9 percent for companies in other industries.
-Similarly, research by Sood et al. focused on the common accounting measures of gross and net profit margins in discussing returns in the pharmaceutical industry compared to companies in other sectors, suggesting branded biopharmaceutical sector profits are higher than all other industrial sectors.
-A more appropriate picture of economic performance considers not only these accounting measures, but also those that reflect differing costs of capital and risks across sectors of the economy.
+For instance, a 2017 GAO report indicated that "[a]bout 67 percent of all drug companies saw an increase in their annual average profit margins from 2006 to 2015."1 The report also noted that the annual average profit margin for the largest 25 drug companies fluctuated between 15 and 20 percent whereas it fluctuated between 4 and 9 percent for companies in other industries.
+Similarly, research by Sood et al. focused on the common accounting measures of gross and net profit margins in discussing returns in the pharmaceutical industry compared to companies in other sectors, suggesting branded biopharmaceutical sector profits are higher than all other industrial sectors.2 A more appropriate picture of economic performance considers not only these accounting measures, but also those that reflect differing costs of capital and risks across sectors of the economy.

-U.S. Government Accountability Office (GAO), "Drug Industry: Profits, Research and Development Spending, and Merger and Acquisition Deals," GAO-18-40: Published: Nov 17, 2017.
+1 U.S. Government Accountability Office (GAO), "Drug Industry: Profits, Research and Development Spending, and Merger and Acquisition Deals," GAO-18-40: Published: Nov 17, 2017.
 Publicly Released: Dec 19, 2017.